serverless/serverless-event-gateway-plugin/README.md

 **Auth concepts:**

 - **Space:** A space is a name-spacing mechanism within the Event Gateway.
 All functions and subscriptions in a space are completely isolated from all other spaces.
-When using with the hosted Event Gateway, your space will get its own subdomain at `https://<spaceName>.slsgateway.com`.
+When using with the hosted Event Gateway, each Application will get its own Space with a unique domain -- `https://myorg-my-app.slsgateway.com`.
-- **API key:** The API key is the security mechanism for a space within the hosted Event Gateway.
-A space belongs to one and only one API key, but an API can own multiple spaces.
-A request must have the proper API key to modify functions and subscriptions in a space.
+- **Access key:** The Access key is the security mechanism for a space within the hosted Event Gateway.
+A request must have the proper Access key to modify functions and subscriptions in a space.